Photomatix for Linux User Manual

 Click OK when you have the photos you want in the list.

-The Merge to HDR Options dialog offers options to correct for mis-registration and ghosting introduced by the bracketed capture.
+The Merge to HDR Options dialog offers options to correct for misalignment and ghosting introduced by the bracketed capture.
 It also offers options for noise reduction and Raw conversion (when Raw files are loaded) which are also offered when you load a single photo.

 The Align source images option is checked by default.
 It corrects misalignment problems when the camera moves slightly between the bracketed frames.
 Handheld bracketed sets have camera movement between frames, but even bracketed sets shot on a tripod can have some slight camera movement between frames as well, as can be caused by wind, for example.